Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/instructions.md

 #### Basic Formatting

-An systax guide for markdown can found [here](https://www.markdownguide.org/basic-syntax/) but the most common style are shown below
+An systax guide for markdown can found [here](https://www.markdownguide.org/basic-syntax/) but the most commonly used styles are shown below

-headings are formatted with # infront based on the level.
+headings are formatted with # in front based on the level.
 Body sections should start at h2 or ## since the the title attribute of the frontmatter/metadata serves as the page title.

 ```
 ## Heading 2
 ### Heading 3
 ```

-basic inline formatting
+basic inline formatting for _italicised_, **bold type**, or **_bold italicised_**

 ```
 _italicised type_
 **bold type**
-**_bold italicised type**
+**_bold italicised type_**
 ```

 lists are formatted by starting each line with a number and period (1.) for ordered/numbered list or dashes (-) for unorded lists.